MatheusPGarcia/ARHeadsOrTails/README.md

 # AR Heads Or Tails

 ## What it is
-AR Heads Or Tails is a one week project made for me to learn about augmented reality, to be real, I've never tryed anything like AR before, so it was a good challenge to made this app!
+AR Heads Or Tails is a one week project made for me to learn about augmented reality.
+Being honest, I've never tryed anything like AR before, so it was a good challenge to made this app!
 Oh yeah, and like the name says, it's a Head or Tails flip coin app.

 ## Learnings